-LLLT therapy involves the application of red and infra red laser light in low energy levels (between one and 500 milliwatts) to body areas of concern.
+LILT therapy involves the application of red and infra red laser light in low energy levels (between one and 500 milliwatts) to body areas of concern.

 Light then penetrates the soft tissues exposed without heating or damaging the skin.Within human tissue, the light energy in the form of non-thermal photons stimulates cells in what’s known as photo-biomodulation to achieve the desired outcome of improving cell metabolism, improving blood supply to the area treated, reducing inflammation, stimulating release of endogenous body endorphins.

-LLLT is thus very useful for treating the following.
+LILT is thus very useful for treating the following.